-These synthetic brominated compounds have been used mainly as flame retardants principally in the plastics industry for flame-retarded polymer products, typically the housings of office and other equipment containing electronics.
+These synthetic brominated compounds have been used mainly as flame retardants principally in the plastics industry for flame-retarded polymer products, typically the housings of office equipment and business machines.
 According to the required flame retardancy, the finished products contain typically 5 to 30% c-OctaBDE by weight.
 The main use of c-OctaBDE is in ABS polymers with 12 to 18% weight loadings.
 Minor uses concern HIPS, PBT and polyamide polymers, at typical loadings of 12 to 15% weight in the final product.